 “Building more awareness about the power and influence of women in philanthropy is essential for understanding how men and women differ in their philanthropic behavior and motivations and to develop effective fundraising strategies ….
 Consciously or unconsciously, nonprofit fundraisers may rely on male giving patterns to reach all donors … what works for men may not always work for women.
 The research literature indicates that women are more altruistic, empathetic, and charitable than men ….
 Globally, in countries with higher female empowerment and greater female participation in public life, the nonprofit sector is stronger; women are an important influence on nonprofit sector development in solving societal problems around the world.”

-During a luncheon I mentioned at the start of this article, Ramsay H. Slugg, Managing Director and Wealth Strategies Advisor of U.S. Trust in Fort Worth noted that women are influential in 90% of charitable giving activities, either as primary or co-decision makers!
+During the event I mentioned at the start of this article, Ramsay H. Slugg, Managing Director and Wealth Strategies Advisor of U.S. Trust in Fort Worth noted that women are influential in 90% of charitable giving activities, either as primary or co-decision makers!